uconneeb/evolution/index.md

 This textbook is available for purchase in the UConn Bookstore.

+## Evaluations and Grading

+Please see the [Grading](/grading) page for details about how your learning will be assessed this semester.

 ## HuskyCT

 We will use [HuskyCT](https://huskyct.uconn.edu) for recording grades and for some other activities.